ServiceNow/BrowserGym/README.md

 ### MiniWoB++ task example

-Boilerplate code to run an agent on a miniwob task:
+Boilerplate code to run an agent on a MiniWoB++ task:
 ```python
 import gymnasium as gym
 import browsergym.miniwob  # register miniwob tasks as gym environments